FWKMultiverse/multiverse-origin-studio/README.md

 Multiverse Origin Studio AI is a full end-to-end pipeline for anime/manga-style image generation, covering dataset collection, training, and inference.
 The system is specifically designed to run on mid-range consumer hardware without compromising on output quality.

+This is not a fine-tuned wrapper over Stable Diffusion or any existing model.
+Every component — architecture, loss functions, resource management, and data pipeline — is built from scratch and designed to work as a coherent chain.
+Each part of the system understands what the others need, so training quality scales with architectural depth rather than raw data volume.

-**Verified result:** Successfully trained on 2,000+ images using 16GB RAM + RTX 3060.
+**Verified result:** Successfully trained on 2,000+ curated images using 16GB RAM + RTX 3060.
 Estimated training time: 3–4 days continuous (varies by epoch count and dataset size).
+Quality-filtered data with domain-specific losses outperforms brute-force approaches requiring 10,000–50,000+ images.

 ---